 Getup’s latest cause is the detention without trial of a Sri Lankan woman and her two small children.
-The webpage “No Detention without appeal” saysRanjini and her six and eight year old sons have been detained indefinitely without charges for four days.
+The webpage “No Detention without appeal” says Ranjini and her six and eight year old sons have been detained indefinitely without charges for four days.

 Ranjini met Melbourne man Ganesh while he was in Brisbane on holiday late last year, and she moved to Melbourne with the children in order to wed him this year.
 The Department of Immigration verified her and the boys as refugees in September last year pending Australian Security Intelligence Organisation security clearance.
 If they could convince ASIO they could then obtain visas to enable them to stay in Australia.

-Media reports have not reported the surname of Ganesh or Ranjini.
-The Age said they got married last month with the approval of the Department of Immigration.
+said they married last month with the approval of the Department of Immigration.
 The boys were enrolled at Mill Park Primary School.
 Ganesh told The Age he was allowed only five minutes to chat with them before they were taken away.
 “We were happy and the kids were even happier … we wanted to start new life with hope.
 But now we are shocked…We are separated.
 There has been too much pain before.
 Are we going to be put through the same pain in Australia as well?”

 says Ranjini and her family face a bleak future.
 “They and 46 other refugees with negative ASIO assessments are locked up indefinitely with no right of appeal,” Lateline said on Friday.
 “This morning one of the refugees attempted suicide at a detention facility in Melbourne.”

-The program quoted the Refugee Action Coalition who spoke of fellow detainee Kumar who has been in detention for 35 months and was turned down by ASIO a year ago.
-With no recourse to legal means to end his incarceration and return to Sri Lanka impossible, the 36-year-old Kumar attempted by hanging at the Melbourne immigration transit accommodation centre.
-He was dropped down by fellow refugees who found him at around 1.30am this morning.
-He was the second inmate in a month to attempt suicide at the same facility.
+who spoke of detainee Kumar in detention for 35 months and was turned down by ASIO a year ago.
+With no legal recourse to end his incarceration and return to Sri Lanka impossible, the 36-year-old Kumar attempted suicide by hanging at the Melbourne immigration transit accommodation centre.
+He was dropped down by fellow refugees around 1.30am this morning.
+He was the second inmate in a month to attempt suicide at the same centre.

-Currently there is no right of review or appeal against ASIO findings.
+There is no right of review or appeal against ASIO findings.
 The indefinite detention of ASIO negative refugees is the subject of a complaint by Australian refugees to the Geneva UN High Commission for Human Rights.
-The Australian government has been given until July to respond to a complaint.
-A Parliamentary Committee has also recommended that there should be an appeal process in a damning report on mandatory detention
+The Australian government has until July to respond to a complaint.
+A Parliamentary Committee has recommended there should be an appeal process in a damning report on mandatory detention

-A UNHCR policy document on Australia’s mandatory detention policy and reluctance to release asylum seekers to alternative measures has nothing to do with national security concerns either.
-On 22 August 2002, the Parliamentary Joint Standing Committee on Foreign Affairs, Defence and Trade asked the ASIO Director-General about the security screening of asylum seekers and learned that out of 5,986 screenings conducted since 2000, not one posed a national security risk.
-The same Committee also heard no evidence of a statistical linkage between asylum seekers and criminality (other than immigration violations).
+on Australia’s mandatory detention policy and reluctance to release asylum seekers to alternative measures has nothing to do with national security concerns either.
+On 22 August 2002, the Parliamentary Joint Standing Committee on Foreign Affairs, Defence and Trade asked the ASIO Director-General about the security screening of asylum seekers and learned that out of 5986 screenings conducted since 2000, not one posed a national security risk.
+The same Committee also heard there was no evidence of a statistical linkage between asylum seekers and criminality (other than immigration violations).

 have demonised asylum seekers and maintain a wall between refugees and public sympathy.
-Crucially Getup has photos of Ranjini and the boys with which to humanise this campaign.
+Getup has photos of Ranjini and the boys to humanise this campaign.
 The test for Attorney-General Nicola Roxon will be to humanely deal with these cases without creating an electoral wedge for Labor.
 “No matter what,” Getup said.
 “We mustn’t allow anyone – let alone children – to be detained indefinitely without charge, trial or appeal.”